 6. JOUR 479 - Professional Project (3 cr.).
 Teaches students how to create a website, take advantage of social media from a journalistic perspective, and upload a portfolio of work.
 This class tasks students to complete a final project integrating the skills they have learned in previous classes and tailoring it to their own interests and major field of interest.
 This class is typically taught fall semester in-person.

 To become a journalism minor, you must be declared into the minor.
-There are no pre-requisites, but students can only declare the minor by meeting with the journalism advisor.
-Please email her at firstname.lastname@example.org to either declare the minor or to schedule an appointment.
+There are no pre-requisites, but students can only declare the minor by either meeting with the journalism advisor or by emailing her.
+Please email her at email@example.com (link sends e-mail) to either declare the minor.